-When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: the Health Insurance Marketplace.
+As a result of the Affordable Care Act, starting in 2014, there became a new way to buy health insurance: the Health Insurance Marketplace.
 To assist you as you evaluate options for you and your family, this notice provides some basic information about the new Marketplace and employment-based health coverage offered by your employer.